areknow/dynatrace-api-tool/readme.md

 Use this tool if you are a Dynatrace Saas or Managed customer and would like to see your API endpoint put to work.
 The JSON print-outs will show you exactly what kind of information your endpoint will return.

+Built in part with the GroundHog CSS framework https://github.com/Dynatrace/css-groundhog

 ## Features